nooonek/pleuro_tlr_project/README.md

 ## 🎯 Project Goal

-To identify the complete set of TLR genes in the *Pleurodeles waltl* genome, and to quantify their expression across developmental stages and tissue types using RNA-seq data.
-Particular emphasis was placed on normalizing read counts and visualizing relative TLR activity across ontogeny.
+To identify the TLR genes in the *Pleurodeles waltl* genome, and to quantify their expression across developmental stages and bodyparts' tissues using RNA-seq data and TPM/FPKM based estimation.

+## 🎯 Hypothesis

+I hypothesise elevated general TLR and particularly fish-type TLRs expression in early, aquatic larval stage in *P. waltl*, showing retained aquatic immune strategy.

 ---